kinguinltdhk/Kinguin-eCommerce-API/features/PRE-ORDER.md

 ### How to dispatch PRE-ORDER

-PRE-ORDER product can be dispatched only after its release date.
+PRE-ORDER can be dispatched only after its release date.
 If you try to dispatch it before then API will return error in below format:

 ```json